DipLern/OCR/README.md

 # OCR
 Optical Character Recognition

-he aim of this project is to develop such a tool which takes a PDF file as input and extract characters (alphabets, digits, symbols) from it.
+The aim of this project is to develop such a tool which takes a PDF file as input and extract characters (alphabets, digits, symbols) from it.
 It can be used for meeting summarisers or as a record which can be edited because pdf editing is a cumbersome and expensive task.

 Required Installations in Ubuntu
 # pip3 install PIL